 Format Checklist Before Submitting Thesis

-- The title and name of thesis writer is in all capitals on the title page
+- The title and name of the thesis writer are in all capitals on the Title Page

-- The page numbering on the front pages begins on the Signature Page with ii and continues in lower case Roman numerals through the Abstract
+- The page numbering on the front matter pages begins on the Signature Page with ii and continues in lower-case Roman numerals through the Abstract

-- The page numbers of the introductory material should be included in the table of contents
+- The page numbers of the front matter pages should be included in the Table of Contents

 - Every page of the text should be numbered